SernaEd/esernaDevLog/README.md

 ---

-To reload files in vscode for typescript use
+To reload files in vscode for TypeScript use

     Ctrl + shift + p ---> Reload Window